 For example, some students learn best if a lesson is shown to them in a visually stimulating way (of course, the arts are very helpful in this aspect), while other students understand things in a more tactile way or by listening and hearing things.
 Some students need more structure (mathematical/logic), while others need more choice.
 Everyone learns differently, so educators mustn’t teach information in a singular way.
 There are multiple perspectives that need to be accounted for in order to support every student’s understanding and engagement.

-Artists create works of art by applying multiple intellectual abilities within their artistic process.
-The theory/statement which suggests that artists use the right side of their brain over the left (right brained being the creative, while left brained being more mathematical) is a myth.
-Art enables us to express and perceive the human experience, while utilizing the myriad of intelligences listed above.
-During the creation of an artwork, an artist might incorporate several different processes, materials, subjects, and themes in order to communicate with a wide-range of viewers who analyze, interpret, and value things differently.
+Artists create works of art by applying multiple intellectual, social, and expressive abilities within their artistic process.
+The theory or framework which suggests that artists tap into the right side of their brain more than the left (right brained being the creative, while left brained being more mathematical) is a myth.
+Art enables us to perceive the human experience while utilizing the myriad of intelligences listed above to communicate and express ourselves.
+During the creation of an artwork an artist might incorporate several different processes, materials, subjects, and themes in order to communicate with a wide-range of viewers who analyze, interpret, and value things differently.
 The arts make the mundane things in life extraordinary.
 Gardner used an example of how writing can be transformed from a dull explanation of subjects to a work of art through the creative use of metaphors and other stylistic elements.
 Even the sounds of music would be banal without the creative implementation of rhythm, tone, chords, phrasing, improvisation etc. (Gardner, 1999).

 The American conceptual artist, Joseph Kosuth, presents semiotic concepts of visual, logical, tactile, and linguistic intelligences through works such as One and Three Chairs (1965).
 In this conceptual work of art, a photograph of a chair, a dictionary definition of a chair, and the actual chair from the photograph are all on display together.
 Because the photograph depicts the chair as it is actually installed in the room, this work of art changes each time it is installed in a new environment.
-Like Magritte’s The Treachery of Images, One and Three Chairs compels us to consider what is real and what is re-presented in.
+Like Magritte’s The Treachery of Images, One and Three Chairs compels us to consider how we assign qualities to objects.
 This example of differentiation is helpful for students to understand how an object can be reframed through divergent processes and materials while still carrying the same meaning (essentially).
 Kosuth addressed this concern in 1970 when he stated:

 “I used common, functional objects – such as a chair – and to the left of the object would be a full-scale photograph of it and to the right of the object would be a photostat of a definition of the object from the dictionary.
 Everything you saw when you looked at the object had to be the same that you saw in the photograph, so each time the work was exhibited the new installation necessitated a new photograph.
 I liked that the work itself was something other than simply what you saw.
 By changing the location, the object, the photograph and still having it remain the same work was very interesting.
 It meant you could have an art work which was that idea of an art work, and its formal components weren’t important.”